galantelab/reboot/docs/README.md

 ### Output

-   As result, reboot generates one log file, a .tsv file containing regression coefficients and 2 plots.
+   As result, Reboot generates one log file, a .tsv file containing regression coefficients and 2 plots.
 The .tsv file is in the following format:

    | Feature name | coefficient |
    | --- | --- |